-The Stannary Hills Mines and Tramway Company built a 2'0" gauge railway from Boonmoo, on the Chillagoe Railway, along Eureka Creek to Stannary Hills and they Rocky Bluff, 21 miles from Boonmoo. tramways.
-Public traffic to Stannary Hills commenced on 9 May, 1902 and to Rocky Bluff on 18 November, 1902.
+The Stannary Hills Mines and Tramway Company built a 2'0" gauge railway from Boonmoo, on the Chillagoe Railway, along Eureka Creek to Stannary Hills and then Rocky Bluff, 21 miles from Boonmoo.
+An amendment to the Mining Act in 1902 permitted the carriage of goods and passengers on mining tramways.
+Public traffic to Stannary Hills commenced on the 9th May, 1902 and to Rocky Bluff on the 18th November, 1902.

-The Irvinebank Mining Co. then built a tramway from Stannary Hills to Irvinebank which opened on 29 January, 1907.
+The Irvinebank Mining Co then built a tramway from Stannary Hills to Irvinebank which opened on the 29th January, 1907.